For ACE Provision

 Tertiary Education Commission ACE Funding Priorities

-The Tertiary Education Strategy includes actions that both tertiary education organisations (TEOs) and Government can take to help achieve the priorities.
+The Tertiary Education Strategy includes actions that both tertiary education organisations (TEOs) and the Government can take to help achieve the priorities.
 TEOs will need to show how they will have regard to the TES priorities in their investment plans.
 The TEC’s Investment Plan Guidance will support TEOs to do this.

 Overview of Tertiary Education Commission for ACE provision